FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 ## Modeling and Control
 We modeled the system dynamics following the Lagrangian formalism.
 The cascaded control structure is composed of a position tracking controller and an attitude controller.
 The position controller tracks a desired position, velocity, and acceleration.
+The required attitude R𝑑𝑖 is obtained from the desired angles φ, θ, ψ.
+The first two orientation angles are obtained by geometric inspection from the inertial control forces, while the last remains left to be controlled.

 ## Experiments